Courtesy titles in the United Kingdom: Courtesy suffix of "Younger"

-A form of courtesy title granted is the suffix of "The Younger" (also written as Yr or yr) at the end of the name.
-This title is granted to the Heir Apparent of a Feudal Baron and is placed at the end of his or her name (example— John Smith of Edinburgh, Younger, or John Smith, Younger of Edinburgh).
+A form of courtesy title granted is the suffix of "the Younger" (also written as Yr or yr) at the end of the name.
+This title is granted to the heir apparent of a Scottish baron and is placed at the end of his or her name (for example, John Smith of Edinburgh, Younger, or John Smith, Younger of Edinburgh).
 The wife of a Younger may herself place the title at the end of her name.
-The holder is addressed as the younger (example—The Younger of Edinburgh).
+The holder is addressed as the younger (for example, The Younger of Edinburgh).

 Courtesy prefix of "Maid"

-The courtesy prefix of "Maid" is granted to the eldest daughter of a Feudal Baron.
+The courtesy prefix of "Maid" is granted to the eldest daughter of a Scottish baron.
 If the eldest daughter is also the heir presumptive she may either hold the title "Younger" or the title "Maid".
 The title is customary and not automatically given.
-The title is placed at the end of the name (example—Miss Alice Joy, Maid of Newcastle).
-The holder is addressed as "The Maid of Barony".
+The title is placed at the end of the name (for example, Miss Alice Joy, Maid of Newcastle).
+The holder is addressed as "The Maid of [Barony]".

 Precedence status of courtesy titles

 The courtesy titles and styles of children of peers are social, not legal.
-For this reason, in official documents, Lord John Smith is often referred to as John Smith, Esq., commonly called Lord John Smith; The Hon.
-Mrs Smith would be called Mary Jane, Mrs Smith, commonly called The Hon.
+For this reason, in official documents, Lord John Smith is often referred to as John Smith, Esq., commonly called Lord John Smith; the Hon.
+Mrs Smith would be called Mary Jane, Mrs Smith, commonly called the Hon.
 Mary Jane Smith.
 Only peers in attendance at Parliament enjoy statutory precedence.
 There is, however, official precedence accorded at the Court of St James's that results from being the wife or child of a peer, and to which social styles are attached.
 The wives of peers, however, are peeresses and legally enjoy their titles in exactly the same manner as peeresses in their own right.

 Children of peers can outrank certain actual peers.
 For instance, the daughter of a duke outranks a countess.
-However, if the daughter of a duke marries an earl, she drops to the rank of countess, because her courtesy title is subsumed in his substantive title.
-But, if that same daughter marries a commoner, she retains her rank.
+However, if the daughter of a duke marries an earl, she drops to the rank of countess, because her courtesy title is subsumed in his substantive title; however, if that same daughter marries a commoner, she retains her rank.
 If that daughter marries the eldest son of an earl, though he may be a courtesy peer, she may keep her rank until the son inherits the earldom, when she must drop to the rank of countess.